Smart Tips for Small Bathroom Renovations

 Corners are great for corner storage units, but my personal preference is a corner wall basin such as our Milano Corner basin (pictured above).
 Positioning the basin in the corner of the room opens up available wall space to fit that bath you didn’t think you had room for, which can be a massive incentive to future buyers.

 This tip also lends to the shower.
-If you are not creating a shower niche in the wall cavity, you will need to place your shampoo, conditioner and soap somewhere.
+If you are not creating a shower niche in the wall cavity, you will need to place your shampoo, conditioner, and soap somewhere.
 Corner-designed shower shelves and baskets are the perfect solution.

 Consider a shower panel over a shower